intj-t/intj-t/README.md

 <a href="https://www.burkespeerage.com/">Burkes Peerage</a>

-My family ha seven hereridy titles from the UK.
+My family has six hereridy titles from the UK.
+I'm a Moore, Chatman(Chapman), Turner, Vaughn, Little and Bright.

 <a href="https://www.genomeweb.com/archive/so-much-immortality">So Much for Immortality</a>